sooshie/secrepo/README.md

 * May 19, 2016 - Added Malware certs forum
 * May 23, 2016 - Added labeled VirusShare data by @_delta_zero
 * Aug 11, 2016 - Added SCADA data sources as well as modbus and dnp3 Bro logs
-* Oct 12, 2016 - Added Anon Windows Audit Logs
+* Oct 12, 2016 - Added Anon Windows Audit Logs, as well as hosted static PE info of APT1 and Op Cleaver binaries